 Care: Case management and peer advocacy services, housing assistance, and financial benefits counseling for more than 700 people living with HIV/AIDS

-Gay Men's Health: Free services for HIV-positive and HIV-negative men, including more than 14,000 HIV tests and STI screenings annually at Magnet, the gay men's health center in the heart of the Castro, and an HIV testing van that delivers services citywide
+Gay Men's Health: Free services for HIV-positive and HIV-negative men, including more than 14,000 HIV tests and STI screenings annually at Strut, the center for health & wellness for gay, bi and trans men in the heart of the Castro, and an HIV testing van that delivers services citywide

 Needle Exchange: 2.4 million sterile syringes annually to people who inject drugs, HIV and hepatitis C testing, and referrals to drug treatment and social services

 Substance Use and Mental Health: Education, counseling, and support for 600 clients via The Stonewall Project, connecting the dots between HIV, substance use, and mental health

 Public Policy: A powerful voice for people at risk for or living with HIV to public officials at City Hall, in Sacramento, and in our nation's capitol